vanshsharma69/counte-app-redux/README.md

-Here’s a clean and clear `README.md` for your React + Redux Counter App, including the new **Reset** button functionality:

----

 # 🧮 React Redux Counter App

 This is a simple **Counter App** built with **React**, **Redux Toolkit**, and **Tailwind CSS**.
 It features increment, decrement, and reset buttons with clean styling and state management using Redux.